The Culture of Death

 The Architect of Obamacare

 Let us consider Ezekiel Emmanuel, brother of President Obama’s former Chief of Staff Rahm Emmanuel.
-Ezekiel, one of the prime architects of the monstrous Affordable Care Act (a.k.a.
-Obamacare), published a piece in The Atlantic last week called “Why I Hope To Die At 75” [here].
-The wide-ranging essay explores at great length the disadvantages of old age: reduced productivity, lessened vitality, the host of physical ailments that proliferate as we age, but, interestingly, doesn’t focus on the effect of these things upon ourselves:
+Ezekiel, one of the prime architects of the ironically named Affordable Care Act (a.k.a.
+Obamacare), published a piece in The Atlantic last fall called “Why I Hope To Die At 75” [here].
+The wide-ranging essay explores at great length the disadvantages of old age: reduced productivity, lessened vitality, the host of physical ailments that proliferate as we age, but, interestingly, doesn’t focus on the effect of these things upon the sufferer:

 Doubtless, death is a loss . . .
 But here is a simple truth that many of us seem to resist: living too long is also a loss.
 It renders many of us, if not disabled, then faltering and declining, a state that may not be worse than death but is nonetheless deprived.
 It robs us of our creativity and ability to contribute to work, society, the world.
 It transforms how people experience us, relate to us, and, most important, remember us.
 We are no longer remembered as vibrant and engaged but as feeble, ineffectual, even pathetic.[my italics]